 Employing a competitive edge

-Students access real-time Wall Street financial data and information technology in new lab
+Students access real-time Wall Street financial data

 By Kelsey Mohring ('12)

 The JMU Capital Markets Lab, open to any student who completes the necessary training, is used most often by higher level financial courses such as advanced finance, risk analysis, investment and financial management.
 It is also a tool used frequently by the Madison Investment Fund group, which manages $100,000 in JMU Foundation Inc. funds.

 Rising above competition